 When he is not busy coordinating technical accessibility and accessibility policy programs, he is involved with channeling his passions of technical and educational accessibility to other outlets.
 One of these other outlets, since 2016, has been with the non-profit Knowbility and the AIR judging competition.

-Rob’s background as an accessibility program manager became a logical fit for the AIR competition.
+Rob’s background as an accessibility program manager was a logical fit for the AIR competition.
 His area of expertise in training and guiding state agencies, higher education institutions, and private sector partners to transform isolated accessibility efforts into sustainable programs has provided valuable insight dating back to 2016 when he first became involved with Knowbility and the AIR competition.
-Since his initial involvement, he has served as lead judge for the AIR competition teams since 2020.
+Since his initial involvement, he has served in various roles including being a team mentor and a judge for the last five years.

-AIR 2020 will conclude with an awards ceremony on January 7, 2021, we’ll be sending out the Eventbrite link soon!
+AIR 2020 concluded this year with an awards ceremony on January 7, 2021.
 To learn more about AIR, visit air-rallies.org.
-There you can also learn how to contribute to our AIR fundraiser, which became necessary amid a drop in financial sponsorships this year.
+There you can also learn about the different ways of becoming involved with the upcoming 2021 AIR event.
 We’re honored to have involvement and support from friends like Rob Carr.